Tamaha (Dakota scout): Friendship with Zebulon Pike

 In his journal entries on September 23 and 24, 1805, Lieutenant Zebulon Pike made repeated references to "Le Original Leve" — a corruption of the French name for Tamaha, "L'Orignal Levé."
 Pike later compiled a table of names, in which he indicated that "Le Orignal Levé" was also known as "Tahamie" and "Rising Moose."

 On September 23, 1805, Pike conducted treaty negotiations with a group of Dakota to obtain land to build a military outpost.
 Pike wrote that seven Sioux "chiefs" attended the council he held that day, including "Le Original Leve," whom he lists as a "war chief."
 Historians have commented that not all of them were actual chiefs recognized by the Dakota.
 Pike himself notes that only two of the seven Sioux signed the land cession treaty (also known as Pike's Purchase), including Little Crow I and Penichon.
 They agreed to cede approximately 100,000 acres of land where the United States Department of War would later build Fort Snelling.

 The second objective of the council was to convince the Dakota to make peace with the Ojibwe (Chippewa).
 In his journal, Pike noted that the chiefs had replied and promised safe passage for the Ojibwe if he brought them back for peace talks with the Dakota, but thought that peace would be unlikely.
-In his letter to General James Wilkinson dated September 23, Pike noted that "Elan Levie" (interpreted by historians as "Élan Levé," another way to say "Standing Moose"), had pledged the Sioux of six villages would be loyal to the United States:A chief by the name of Elan Levie, then told me to look round on those young warriors on the beach; that not only they, but those of six villages more, were at our command.The next morning, Pike was furious to discover that his American flag was missing from his boat.
-He described how he communicated his feelings to Tamaha, whom he referred to as "my friend":Being in doubt whether it had been stolen by the Indians, or had fallen overboard and floated away, I sent for my friend, Original Leve, and sufficiently evinced to him, by the vehemence of my action, by the immediate punishment of my guard (having inflicted on one of them corporeal punishment), and by sending down the shore three miles in search of it, how much I was displeased that such a thing should have occurred.
+In his letter to General James Wilkinson dated September 23, Pike noted that "Elan Levie" (interpreted by historians as "Élan Levé," another way to say "Standing Moose"), had pledged the Sioux of six villages would be loyal to the United States:"A chief by the name of Elan Levie, then told me to look round on those young warriors on the beach; that not only they, but those of six villages more, were at our command".The next morning, Pike was furious to discover that his American flag was missing from his boat.
+He described how he communicated his feelings to Tamaha, whom he referred to as "my friend":"Being in doubt whether it had been stolen by the Indians, or had fallen overboard and floated away, I sent for my friend, Original Leve, and sufficiently evinced to him, by the vehemence of my action, by the immediate punishment of my guard (having inflicted on one of them corporeal punishment), and by sending down the shore three miles in search of it, how much I was displeased that such a thing should have occurred".

-War of 1812
+Military service

 Tamaha was one of the few Sioux who actively supported the United States in the War of 1812.
 He retained his loyalty even after his capture by the British, during which he refused to divulge information about the Americans on pain of death (a threat which turned out to be a bluff).
+According to the Wabasha County Herald, Tamaha also served in the Black Hawk War alongside the Sauk people and Meskwaki as they were allies of the United States.